hdrdla/my-fridge/README.md

 - Copy `CREATE TABLE items (id INT(11) NOT NULL AUTO_INCREMENT, name VARCHAR(20) not null, type TINYINT(1) NOT NULL, fridge Boolean NOT NULL, date DATE, quantity INT(11), PRIMARY KEY (id));`into your terminal.
 This will create a new table named "items" with columns (id, name, type, fridge, date, quantity).

 ### Begin
-Run `yarn start` in your terminal .
+Run `yarn start` in the parent folder in your terminal.

 _This is a student project that was created at [Codely](http://codely.tech), a full stack development bootcamp in Barcelona._